muratk3n/thirdwave/en/README.md

 ---

 He received the Nobel prize for gravity waves, not "wormholes".
-Maybe guy later fell into a post-Nobel funk... who knows..?
+Maybe guy later fell into a post-Nobel funk... even Einstein did in his later years.. who knows..?

 ---